fshanom/CS50W-project0/README.md

-# Project 0 - Recording Studio Website using HTML, CSS, Javascript and Bootstrap
+# Recording Studio Website using HTML, CSS, Javascript and Bootstrap

-Web Programming with Python and JavaScript

-Hi!
-My name is Filipe Shanom, and I am from Brazil.
-My project is a website from a fictional recording studio that I made up for this assignment from the CS50W Web Development Course at HarvardX.
+This project is a website from a fictional recording studio that I made up for this assignment from the CS50W Web Development Course at HarvardX.
 The website contains 4 different pages:

 -> Home page (index.html) - contains some basic info about the studio and some pictures.